sarvesh2005takbhate/nOPAmp/README.md

 ---

 *This README provides an overview of the Op-Amp design project.
-For in-depth technical details, circuit analysis, component values, and specific simulation results, please refer to the `Report.pdf` and `Presentation.pdf`.*